Punctuality is extremely important and will be rewarded. If a student is late detentions will be given to make up the time that has been missed.

 - Support them by attending the parents’ evening.

 Dentist appointments and other absences during the school day

-Students need to remember to sign-in at reception if they are late for school or if they are leaving school during the day, either for a medical appointment or other reasons.
+Students need to remember to sign-in at Student Services if they are late for school or if they are leaving school during the day, either for a medical appointment or other reasons.
 We would really appreciate medical and dental appointments not being made during the school day wherever possible.
 However, we understand that this is not always something that you can control.
 Afternoon appointments are best because students are likely to miss less of the school day.
 As a school we only authorise a maximum of half a day for a single medical appointment; there are exceptions to this if a pupil is having a course of lengthy or specialist medical treatment.
 Please ensure you report the absence to the school and write in your child's planner requesting them to be absent during the school day.